levin-riegner/logging_flutter/README.md

 #### Configuration

-Use the [FloggerConfig](lib/flogger.dart) class when initializing the Flogger to configure its usage:
+Use the [FloggerConfig](lib/src/flogger.dart) class when initializing the Flogger to configure how logs are printed:

 ```dart
 Flogger.init(config: FloggerConfig(...));